Americares Expands Access to Medication

 How can we get medications to people most in need?

-Enter Americares and the National Council for Behavioral Health
+Enter Americares and the National Council for Mental Wellbeing

 Americares is a health-focused relief and development organization that responds to people affected by poverty or disaster with life-changing health programs, medicine and medical supplies.
 In 2015, Americares launched its Mental Health Initiative, which aims to expand mental health access to low-income individuals by donating medications to community behavioral health facilities.
 These donated medications are given to clients who cannot afford them.

 The National Council partnered with Americares in 2016 to grow the Mental Health Initiative by finding out what providers and their patients need.
 The National Council, which represents more than 2,900 member organizations in the mental health and addiction field.
 We helped develop a survey to identify medication-related needs and attitudes on the Mental Health Initiative within our membership.
 We wanted to know who our members serve, the most commonly prescribed drugs and how donations impact their service delivery.